 - travellers decide how far they’ll travel each turn

-- not much luck involved
+- not driven too hard by luck

 - traveller-tactics matter enormously